leahkerry/jumbohack2025/README.md

 # Bite Sized Facts

-## Created by: Fact sized biters (Ezey Duru, Carmen Bechtel, Leah Kerry, Vivian Lau, Subhanga Upadhyay)
+## Created by: Fact Sized Byters (Ezey Duru, Carmen Bechtel, Leah Kerry, Vivian Lau, Subhanga Upadhyay)
 Presented at JumboHack 2025 under the ___ track

 This aim of this project is to entertain people as they open a million tabs on our web browsers, as we people all do.
 This is a chrome extension that pulls data from a variety of sources (listed below) and shows it to them anytime they open a new tab.
 Users can select preferences that select the specific kinds of facts that they enjoy the most!